asimkhan0/issues-tracking-api/README.md

-# Testlio coding assignment (backend)
+# coding assignment (backend)

 ## Description

-All projects in Testlio contain issues.
+All projects in - contain issues.
 Issues describe problems and bugs, found by testers in client applications.
 Your job is to create a simple REST API to manage issue entities.

 An initial project with some example code has been set up for you, but you're not limited to these tools & structure, feel free to make changes if you need to.
 The API must be implemented in Node.js.